 - Only use goods or equipment for the purpose for which they are intended

-The Environmental Health Department will investigate complaints about the safety of goods purchased by consumers.
+The Environmental Health Service will investigate complaints about the safety of goods purchased by consumers.

-If you have bought a product, which you feel is unsafe, you can contact us and we will investigate your complaint.
-You can contact us by telephoning on 0300 303 1777 or click here to get in touch.
+If you have bought a product, which you feel is unsafe, you can contact us below by selecting enquire here.

 Any action taken as a result of your complaint will relate to the safety of the product only.
 We do not get involved in issues relating to refunds or compensation.